 Stairs in case of flooding

 Patapsco National Banks: Building 3 - brick with white columns c1905-1980s 8098 Main Street closed as First National Bank HERE.
-Building 2 - Second Patapsco Bank brick c1886 8090 Main Street HABS HERE [Building 1 - stone c1840 on hill, St. Paul's St next to church HERE]
+Now: Jackie’s Dollhouses and Miniatures.
+Building 2 - Second Patapsco Bank brick c1886 8090 Main Street HABS HERE.
+Now: Ellicott Distilling Co.
+[Building 1 - stone c1840 on hill, St. Paul's St next to church HERE]

 I.O.O.F.
-Independent Order of Odd Fellows Lodge. bought in 1863.
-HABS HERE
+Independent Order of Odd Fellows Lodge. bought in 1863, still using it.
+HABS HERE.
+Now: first floor - The Archive Records (record store)

 Howard County Times newspaper 8156 Main St. built between 1890-1924.
 Now: Backwater Books & Bibliopub.
 Many activities for all ages, comfortable sitting areas, live music, many types of books including a local & Maryland selection.